 Some types of paint can release small amounts of toxic gas into the air for years after it has been applied.
 Choose paint with low VOC’s - these are often identified with a green seal.
-Ask Leonardo LGD Painting LLC about “green painting” products for your home or business in Ocean.
+Ask Leonardo LGD Painting LLC about “green painting” products for your home or business in South Jersey.

 If you are painting with a lighter color over a darker color, one of the ways that you can make sure you hide the underlying color is by mixing a small amount of the paint with the primer before applying it.
 This is only possible if both your paint and primer are of the same type (latex or oil).
 You do not need much paint in the mix but you should be able to tell that the primer is shifting towards the paint color.

 When you decide to paint the exterior of your home or business, pay attention to what the weather will do during the day before getting set up.
 For the best drying times, avoid painting when the temperature is below 60 degrees F or when it exceeds 90 degrees F. In addition, avoid painting when it is raining or windy outside.
 The rain can dilute your paint before it has a chance to dry.
 Wind can blow dirt onto your fresh paint or cause it to dry far too quickly.
 If you can, avoid painting in direct sunlight.
 Not only will this make painting a much more tiresome task, it will cause other adverse effects as well.

 Making Clean Up Easier